Privacy PolicyTerms of ServiceContactAdd Your RaceAdvertise

 • Arrival: Please show up no less than 30 minutes before the start of your race.

-• Start Times: The marathon begins at 9:00 a.m. and the half marathon begins at 10:00 a.m. on Saturday.
+• Race Start: The marathon begins at 9:00 a.m. and the half marathon begins at 10:00 a.m. on Saturday.
 The Wildcat 4-miler is set for a 12:00 p.m. noon start.

 Races

-• Course Features: The route includes several miles in the backcountry of the Valley through some dramatic, rarely seen landscapes.
-This is a challenging marathon mostly on dirt and jeep roads and is one of the most scenic routes in the country.
+The Marathon is capped at 200 runners.
+The course begins and ends in Arizona at the AZ/Utah state line.
+The route includes several miles in the backcountry of the Valley through some dramatic, rarely seen landscapes.
+This is a challenging marathon mostly on dirt and jeep roads and is a very scenic route.
+There is a significant amount of sand on this route.
+Highlights include the Arches Loop, Totem Pole, The Cube and Rain God Mesa.
+There is a significant descent within the first mile, translating to a major climb in the final mile.

 Aid Stations